retailzipline/hiring-exercises/support/README.md

 # Guidelines

 ## Running your program
 The entry point for your code should be the `match_users.rb` file.
-The program should take at two or more parameters:
+The program should take at least two parameters:

 ```
 ruby match_users.rb <..one_or_more_matching_types> <input_filename.csv>